Book cover

 E dimentichiamo spesso e volentieri di essere atomi infinitesimali per rispettarci e ammirarci a vicenda, e siamo capaci di azzuffarci per un pezzettino di terra o di dolerci di certe cose, che, ove fossimo veramente compenetrati di quello che siamo, dovrebbero parerci miserie incalcolabili.

-We often forget that we are infinitesimal atoms, respecting and admiring each other, and we are capable of arguing over a piece of land or hurting ourselves over things that, if we were truly aware of what we are, would seem like incalculable trivialities.
+And we often forget, willingly, that we are infinitesimally small atoms, in order to respect and admire each other, and we are capable of fighting over a piece of land or complaining about certain things, which, if we were truly aware of what we are, should seem to us incalculable miseries.

 Ebbene, in grazia di questa distrazione provvidenziale, oltre che per la stranezza del mio caso, io parlerò di me, ma quanto più brevemente mi sarà possibile, dando cioè soltanto quelle notizie che stimerò necessarie.

-Well, thanks to this providential distraction, and also due to the peculiarity of my case, I will speak about myself, but as briefly as possible, giving only the information that I deem necessary.
+Well, thanks to this providential distraction, as well as the strangeness of my case, I will talk about myself, but as briefly as possible, giving only the information I deem necessary.

 Alcune di esse, certo, non mi faranno molto onore; ma io mi trovo ora in una condizione così eccezionale, che posso considerarmi come già fuori della vita, e dunque senza obblighi e senza scrupoli di sorta.

-Some of them, certainly, will not reflect well on me; but I find myself in such an exceptional condition now that I can consider myself outside of life, and thus without obligations and without any scruples.
+Some of it, certainly, won't do me much honour; but I am now in such an exceptional situation that I can consider myself already out of life, and therefore without any obligations or scruples whatsoever.

 Cominciamo.